Melissa has a bachelor's degree in geology, and is an ACI-certified field and lab technician at Froehling and Robertson.

 Significance and Use of ASTM C172

 ASTM C172 gives the requirements and procedures for sampling concrete out of different mixers and receptacles used in the making and moving of concrete.
-It is important to sample concrete in a way that gives you a portion of concrete that is representative of the entire batch, so that the cylinders you make are just like what's being used in the building that you're working on.
+It is important to sample concrete in a way that gives you a portion that is representative of the entire batch, so that the cylinders you make have the same composition as the concrete being used in the building that you're working on.

 There are many different ways to mix and pour concrete, and this guide will teach you how to sample from all types of containers, from small stationary mixers that batch on site to large concrete trucks that pump concrete down a chute.
 In all cases, the time between receiving the first and last parts of the sample should not go over 15 minutes.
 Also, if you are making cylinders, you need to start molding them within 15 minutes after you have mixed the composite sample, and your sample should be at least 1 cubic foot in volume.
 Whatever container you use to collect the concrete must have a nonabsorbent surface.